This is a story about a fussy baby.

 Indeed, the incident with Sheran illustrates the need for "gender-friendly workplaces" in Pakistan, says Farzana Bari, director of the gender studies center at Quaid-e-Azam University.
 "What happened with Mahjabeen was absolutely shameful.
 It would be a good step if day care centers will be established in the parliaments.
 This will not only be helpful for women, but men members should also utilize this facility to give their wives a relief and share equal responsibility."

 "If parliaments have these standards, this will set an example," she says.
-Better options for child care might help Pakistan meet its "Vision 2025" goal, calling for an increase of women in the labor force from its current 22 percent to 45 percent.
+Better options for child care might help Pakistan meet its "Vision 2025" goal, calling for an increase of women in the labor force from its current 22% to 45%.

 And better child care might help Pakistan climb from its second-to-the-last spot on the Global Gender Gap Index.